Ageing and post-mortem analyses of lithium-ion cells

 - Ageing mechanisms on material and electrode level (SEI growth, Li plating, local Li deposition, gas evolution, particle fractures, material dissolution, …)

-- Relationship between safety and ageing (dendrite formation, exothermic reactions, chemical intercalation of Li in graphite)
+- Relationship between safety and aging (dendrite formation, exothermic reactions, reintercalation of Li in graphite)

 - Overcharging and deep discharging